leezx/GBSI/README.md

 8. remove outlier (infer what lead to the outlier)

-# problems of current clustering methods
+# limits of current clustering methods

 1. working with a Gene X Cell matrix, features and cluster k are the key determining factor. while the feature selection is often controversial and the choosing of cluster k  is often too subjective.
+Cell and cell similarity.
+2. overfitting problem
-2. features such as cell cycle genes and apoptosis genes are often confounding features which can largely affect the clustering result but have less biological meanings. whether to remove it or not is quite controversial.
+3. features such as cell cycle genes and apoptosis genes are often confounding features which can largely affect the clustering result but have less biological meanings. whether to remove it or not is quite controversial.
+If not removed, any current clustering method can not avoid the confounds.
-3. features often have 10k~20k, cells often have 100~5000. so current clustering method often need to  consume a lot of computing resources and time.
+4. features often have 10k~20k, cells often have 100~5000. so current clustering method often need to  consume a lot of computing resources and time.
-4. hard to identify rare subgroups.
+5. hard to identify rare subgroups.
+6. Can give the negative markers of a subtype
-5. the final purpose of clustering is to find markers, key role of marker. how many markers are enough to define a subtype?
+7. the final purpose of clustering is to find markers, key role of marker. how many markers are enough to define a subtype?
+Marker is very necessary.